Nikolas Cruz: A portrait of suspected Florida high school gunman who shot and killed 17 people

 Cruz often said "how tired he was of everyone picking on him and the staff doing nothing about it," Watford said.

 A math teacher, Jim Gard, said Cruz was infatuated with a female student at the school “to the point of stalking her.”
-Gard also said he believed the school had sent out an email warning teachers that Cruz shouldn’t be allowed on campus with a backpack.
+Gard also said he believed the school had sent out an email warning teachers that Cruz shouldn’t be allowed on school grounds with a backpack.

 FLORIDA HIGH SCHOOL FOOTBALL COACH WHO WAS SEEN SHIELDING STUDENTS FROM GUNFIRE DIES